Near Osage City in Osage County, Kansas — The American Midwest (Upper Plains)

 Erected by Rapp School Preservation Association.

 Other nearby markers.
-At least 2 other markers are within 14 miles of this marker Santa Fe Trail (approx. 10.7 miles away); Veterans Memorial (approx. 13.2 miles away).
+At least 2 other markers are within 14 miles of this marker, measured as the crow flies.
+Santa Fe Trail (approx. 10.7 miles away); Veterans Memorial (approx. 13.2 miles away).

 Also see . . .